kristoff-it/kristoff.it/content/blog/maintain-it-with-zig/index.md

 ---
 {
-  "title": "Maintain it With Zig",
+    .title = "Maintain it With Zig",
-  "description": "No matter what language you program in or what applications you use: everything you do with a computer today is powered at some level by a piece of C/C++ code.", "author": "Loris Cro",
+    .description = "No matter what language you program in or what applications you use: everything you do with a computer today is powered at some level by a piece of C/C++ code.", .author = "Loris Cro",
-  "layout": "post.html",
+    .layout = "post.html",
-  "date": "2021-09-08T00:00:00",
+    .date = @date("2021-09-08T00:00:00"),
-  "draft": false
+    .draft = false,
 }
 ---